 Staff Bubble Glass Pendant Chandelier

 Materials: Chandelier with 5 pendant lamps.
 Chromed metal round plates (iron) and tubes.
-Smoked crystal round bubble glass.
-Black metal ceiling piece.
-Metal with porcelain sockets.
+Round smoked crystal bubble glass lampshades.
+Black metal ceiling mount.
+Metal & porcelain E27 sockets.

 Cord Length: 120 cm – 47.24” – adjustable